Petty kingdom: Sweden

 According to the Norse sagas, and modern history, Sweden was divided into more-or-less independent units in some areas corresponding to the folklands and the modern traditional provinces.
 According to the sagas, the folklands and provinces of eastern Svealand were united under the Swedish king at Gamla Uppsala.
 Moreover, the domains of this king could also include parts of Götaland and even southern Norway.
 This probably reflects the volatile politics of Iron Age Scandinavia.
 The province of Småland once consisted of several petty kingdoms; indeed, the name Småland means small lands/countries.

+Tanzania

+Chagga Kingdoms, also historically referred to as the Chaggaland, were a pre-colonial series of a Bantu sovereign states of the Chagga people on Mount Kilimanjaro in modern-day northern Kilimanjaro Region of Tanzania.
+The mountain was divided into kingdoms, which the British authority ultimately degraded to chiefdoms and which, by 1886, were governed by sovereign independent mangis (kings in Kichagga).
+After that, Kilimanjaro was included in the governing structure, and the "chiefs" authority was constrained accordingly.
+From 1886 to 1916, Kilimanjaro was governed by the Germans as part of German East Africa.
+From 1916 to 1961, it was governed by the British as a part of the territory that had been renamed Tanganyika.
+In December 1961, it was incorporated into the independent sovereign state of Tanganyika.
+However, as of 1899, there were 37 Kingdoms atop the mountain, according to August Windenmann, a German surgeon stationed at Moshi in the 1890s.

 Wales

 Rarely has the country of Wales formed one cohesive kingdom.
 For the greater part of its history, Wales evolved into four kingdoms, or principalities, following the Roman withdrawal from Britain in the 5th century.
 Mountainous terrain, forested river valleys, and remote upland moors contributed to a strong sense of localism and autonomy, though the Welsh people shared a deeply felt sentiment of nationality, as reflected in Welsh law codified in the 10th century.
 According to historian Professor John Davies, there are four geographic regions more or less equal in terms of resources and population, from which four principalities emerged: Ynys Môn for Gwynedd, the Severn river valley for Powys, the Vale for Glamorgan and the lands up to the Wye (Morgannwg), and the Ystrad Tywi (Valley of the Tywi) for Deheubarth.
 Rhodri the Great inherited Gwynedd from his father and Powys through his mother, and married Angharad of Seisyllwg (Ceredigion and Carmarthenshire) and ruling there by right of his wife.
 Rhodri exerted great influence in the rest of Wales as well, and after his death his realms were divided amongst his sons.
 Nevertheless, the House of Aberffraw of Gwynedd, as the senior line descendants of Rhodri the Great, claimed overlordship over the whole of Wales, though they would encounter resistance by junior dynasts of Dinefwr.
 It would not be until the 1216 Council of Aberdyfi that the Aberffraw line under Llywelyn the Great would be able to secure their position as Prince of the Welsh.